wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 Let’s take a look at how to scrape even more data from a website.

-When you are using your web browser, and have multiple tabs open, each tab has the website's name.
+When you use your web browser, and have multiple tabs open, each tab has the website's name.

 Web developers define a website’s title in a `<title>` tag.
 You can get a website’s title like this: